OnlyFans KPI Framework: The 15 Metrics Every Agency Should Track Daily

 Revenue metrics dropping → Investigate chatter performance and PPV offer quality first.
 Revenue problems are almost always downstream of conversion problems.

 Retention metrics dropping → Look at content cadence first.
-Consistent posting is the highest-leverage retention intervention we’ve found.
+Consistent posting is the highest-leverage retention intervention we’ve found, every time.

 Engagement metrics dropping → Check shift coverage and response time.
 Engagement drops are usually operational problems before they’re content problems.